ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 ## ActivityPub Integration

-This section discusses how the proposed advertising system integrates with ActivityPub.
+This section discusses how the framework integrates with ActivityPub.

 ### Ads as Activities

 Advertisements are treated as specialized ActivityPub activities, encoded in JSON-LD.
-This approach aims to unify the advertising model with the existing ActivityPub standards, making it easier for developers to implement the system.
+This approach aims to unify the advertising model with the existing ActivityPub standards, making it easier for developers to implement the framework.

 Key Advantages:

 - Native Distribution: Ads can be seamlessly federated across ActivityPub-compliant servers, reaching a wider audience without additional protocols.
-- User Interaction: The inherent interactivity of activities enables users to engage with ads through actions like 'Like,' 'Share,' or custom interactions defined for the advertising system.
+- User Interaction: The inherent interactivity of activities enables users to engage with ads through actions like 'Like,' 'Share,' or custom interactions defined for the advertising framework.
 - Structured Metadata: Ads can carry additional metadata such as target demographics, monetization pointers, and more, all within the ActivityPub JSON-LD context.

 Data Model: Ads are defined as a custom ActivityPub type called Ad.
 Here is an example data model for an ad: